ary-na/Melbourne-Eats/README.md

 Minimum requirements --> Java 15 or higher

-To install:
+To run the program:

+Run the executable Melbourne-Eats.jar file from the command prompt.
+To run the executable, navigate to:

+Melbourne-Eats -> out -> artifacts -> Melbourne_Eats_jar
+And run the following command
+java -jar Melbourne-Eats.jar

-Compile the program using the Terminal and run the program.
-Alternatively, import the project to Eclipse/IntelliJ IDEA and run the program from the IDE.
+Alternatively, import the project to IntelliJ IDEA and run the program from the IDE.

 References